Bromvlieg/gm_bromsock/README.md

-StartSSLClient() -- true/false, starts a TLS v1.2 session, and will use this for all following read and writes SetMaxReceiveSize(maxbytes) -- sets the sanity checkers limit, defaults to 10MB max IsValid() -- Returns true if the socket is listening or connected
+StartSSLClient() -- true/false, starts a TLS v1.2 session, and will use this for all following read and writes SetMaxReceiveSize(maxbytes) -- sets the sanity checkers limit, defaults to 10MB max IsValid() -- Returns true if the socket is listening or connected GetLastError() -- Returns a string describing the last socket error that has happened.
+Use immediately after one of the supported socket functions fail.

 SetBlocking(bool)
 -- default this is true.
 You should not touch this, unless you know what you're doing